Adventure News - Newsletter of Adventure Consultants September 2014

 60 MINUTES - EVEREST ER

-June 2013 - Even the most experienced climbers can develop deadly altitude sickness and they end up in the world's highest hospital.
+Even the most experienced climbers can develop deadly altitude sickness and they end up in the world's highest hospital.
+They call it "Everest ER" - a tiny tent where volunteer doctors try to rebuild broken bodies, and shattered dreams.

 HUFFINGTON POST - WATCHING THE SUN RISE ON THE SUMMIT OF MT EVEREST

-June 2013 - AC 2013 Everest Expedition member, Cason Crane, blogs about his reasons for climbing Everest and the world's Seven Summits.
+10 June, 2013 - AC 2013 Everest Expedition member, Cason Crane, blogs about his reasoning for climbing Everest and the world's Seven Summits.

 POLYGON - DEAN HALL ON THE ROOF OF THE WORLD: HOW ILLNESS PERSUADED THE CREATOR OF DAYZ TO CLIMB MOUNT EVEREST